 It might be difficult to optimize your content for SEO.
-Rules and best practices are always changing, and it may be difficult to navigate through all of the available information to get the best recommendations.
+Rules and best practices are always changing.
+It may be difficult to navigate through all of the available information to get the best recommendations.

 When “keyword stuffing” was a popular approach, search engines were more readily fooled.
 Then there was Google’s Panda update in 2011, which targeted content farms that churned out thin, keyword-heavy content in order to manipulate search rankings.

-Since then, Google has intensified its campaign against term stuffing, and its search algorithms have become significantly more complex in an effort to ensure that user-relevant information appears on results pages.
+Since then, Google has intensified its campaign against term stuffing.
+Its search algorithms have become significantly more complex in an effort to ensure that user-relevant information appears on results pages.

 How to Use Keywords

 In today’s world, search engines are more concerned with purpose than with keyword density.
 They’re trying to figure out what your content and user inquiries signify.
 Semantic search operates in a unique way.
-It decodes the query’s meaning before looking for websites that satisfy these requirements, regardless of whether the precise query phrases are present in their content.
+It decodes the query’s meaning before looking for websites that satisfy these requirements.

 Keywords are Still Essential

-Although the importance of keywords in search engine optimization has waned over time, it’s reasonable to say that they still have a place in today’s SEO environment.
+The importance of keywords in search engine optimization has waned over time.
+However, it’s reasonable to say that they still have a place in today’s SEO environment.
 Along with solid content production, keywords are simply one aspect of successful SEO.
 If you provide useful, relevant content and create a fantastic user experience, you should have no trouble appearing in search results.